Investigative Internship Program

 Although the degree of coverage will not be reviewed, it is advisable for participants to assess the appropriateness of the terms and limits of their plans.

 N. Health and Safety Guidelines

 Given the possible risks, the Clinic provides instruction in safety and conflict resolution during the initial training week.
-Interns are taught strategies for avoiding or minimizing risks and are provided guidelines for resolving difficult or threatening situations should they arise.
+Interns are taught strategies for avoiding or minimizing risks and are provided guidelines for resolving difficult or threatening situations, should they arise.
 The Clinic cannot, however, control the actions of others.
-Interns are provided with information on Clinic requirements relating to conduct and consequences of noncompliance.
+Interns are provided with information on Clinic requirements relating to conduct and the consequences of noncompliance.
 Despite the training, the Clinic cannot control the individual decisions of interns in the field, nor can participants be prevented from engaging in illegal or unwise activities.